angelicia-koh/CS50x_week1_cash/README.md

 This is part of Harvard's free online course, CS50x.

 This project is called "cash".
-We are to code in C language the minumum number of coins needed for a change.
+We are to code in C language the minimum number of coins needed for a change.

 The pseudocode goven by CS50x to help with coding:
 1. Prompt the user for change owed, in cents.